Goodbye, Columbus (film): Production

-The film was shot in Westchester County, New York, The Bronx in New York City and Cambridge, Massachusetts.
-The interior library scenes were filmed in Gould Memorial Library on the campus of Bronx Community College and the exterior library scenes were filmed at Yonkers Public Library in Westchester County (which was controversially demolished in 1982).
+Goodbye, Columbus was shot in Westchester County, New York, the Bronx in New York City, and Cambridge, Massachusetts.
+The interior library scenes were filmed in Gould Memorial Library on the campus of Bronx Community College and the exterior library scenes were filmed at Yonkers Public Library in Westchester County.
 The film was shot on location on the campus of Radcliffe College in Cambridge, Massachusetts.